MartinThoma/MartinThoma.github.io/_posts/2014-09-10-one-to-one-tutoring.md

 $\theta_2$ should not be too bad (near 5), because then it will be too easy for many students to get another try for the exam.
-That would also not help the students, because the tutor would not have an incent that is strong enough to increase the abilities of his student.
+That would also not help the students, because the tutor would not have an incentive that is strong enough to increase the abilities of his student.
 However, if $\theta_2$ gets too low (near 1.0) then most students will not try to be a tutor because it is too difficult to get a student to achieve that good results.